The Past, Present & Future of Google PageRank

 John Mueller

 What’s interesting is that Google employees keep reminding us that there are many, many, MANY other Google ranking factors.
 But we look at this with a grain of salt.
 Considering how much effort Google devoted to fighting link spam, it could be of Google’s interest to switch SEOs’ attention off the manipulation-vulnerable factors (as backlinks are) and drive this attention to something innocent and nice.
 But as SEOs are good at reading between the lines, they keep considering PageRank a strong ranking signal and grow backlinks all the ways they can.
 They still use PBNs, practice some grey-hat tiered link building, buy links, and so on, just as it was a long time ago.
-As PageRank lives, link spam will live, too.
+As the PageRank algorithm lives, link spam will live, too.
 We do not recommend any of that, but that’s what the SEO reality is, and we have to understand that.

-Random Surfer vs. Reasonable Surfer models of PageRank
+Random Surfer vs. Reasonable Surfer models of PageRank algorithm

 One of the key modernizations of PR was moving from the briefly mentioned above Random Surfer model to the Reasonable Surfer model in 2012.
 Reasonable Surfer assumes that users don’t behave chaotically on a page, and click only those links they are interested in at the moment.
 Say, reading a blog article, you are more likely to click a link in the article's content rather than a Terms of Use link in the footer.